Navigation

 Next review due November 2026

-Menopause experiences vary widely.
+The menopause is a natural part of life but menopause experiences vary widely.
 That means it can be hard to know if your physical or psychological symptoms are linked to the menopause or not.
 It can be even more confusing if you’re noticing signs of the menopause earlier than you expected.
-Let’s explore what you might expect and when.

-When does the menopause start?
+When does the menopause usually start?

 The first phase of the menopause is called perimenopause.
 This typically occurs in your forties, and it’s when you’re likely to start noticing symptoms.
 You’re said to have reached the menopause if you haven’t had a period for at least 12 months.
 The average age for this to happen is 51.